hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_geo_4f913986-f1b4-4da4-8506-705bbd724c4d-0_1.content.md

 ## Contact Us

 Have questions or need help with your website design?
 We're here to help!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 Thank you for choosing our abstract geometric wallpaper for your website background.
 We can't wait to see what you create!